Abdulmohsen-almutlaq/TeamFileSharing/README.md

 # TeamFileSharing

-A simple Java application for managing teams, users, and file sharing, backed by a MySQL database.
+A simple Java application for managing teams, users, and file sharing, backed by a postgresSQL database.

 ## Project Structure